andermoran/AngularAdvice/README.md

 				color: red;
 			}
 			```
 			Why is this?
 Because we have chosen the `Emulated` option, all of the styles are contained with their respective component.
 Since "Hello, my name is John Doe" is a part of the `Person` component and **not** the `App` component it does not respond because we have specified in `app.component.ts` that we want to encapsulate our view via the line `encapsulation: ViewEncapsulation.Emulated`
 	2. ShadowDom
 		- The difference between the results using `ShadowDom` and `None` is that with `ShadowDom` you see the black box border around the elements that is specified in `app.component.css` with
 			 ```css
 			:host {
 				display: block;
 				border: 1px solid black;
 			}
 			```
-			This is because`None` ignores the shadow DOM.
-I'm not too familiar with the shadow DOM (I literally just learned about it while learning about view encapsulation) but I will update this part once I can show a bette
+			This is because `None` ignores the shadow DOM.
+I'm not too familiar with the shadow DOM (I literally just learned about it while learning about view encapsulation) but I will update this part once I can show a better example
 	3. None
 		- "Hello, my name is John Doe" is now red because we decided **not** to encapsulate the `App` component styles.
 So the styles are applied to all the components that `App` uses is `app.component.html`.
 Since there is an `h1` style in `app.component.css`, it is passed to the `Person` component
 		- *But wait...* there is also